fr0gger/vthunting/README.md

 ```

 ## Using docker
-Git cloen the repo and configure your API for the reporting in the script.
+Git clone the repo and configure your API for the reporting in the script.
 Add your VirusTotal API in the dockerfile.

 Then run the following commands: